-Many things could be said of Russell Morris – who is just three years short of 50 years in the Australian music business.
-One of Australia’s first singer/songwriters, great voice, and, in his early days, one of our biggest stars.
-It can also fairly be said that perhaps Australian record companies are not good judges of Russell’s work.
+For 47 years, Russell Morris has worked in the Australian music business.
+He’s one of Australia’s first singer/songwriters, a great voice, and, in his early days, one of our biggest stars.
+And local record companies have never been good judges of his work.

 The success of Sharkmouth is at least in part due to support from independent label Ambition Entertainment and its boss – Robert Rigby.
 But the songs are powerful evocations of a time almost 100 years ago, when Phar Lap ruled the race track, Les Darcy was king of the boxing ring, and dodgy characters like Melbourne underworld figure Squizzy Taylor did things their way.
 Sharkmouth has found an audience among the recent renewed interest in our Australian stories of those times.
 And Russell conjures those times vividly on this CD – with songs based on stories his grandmother told him about life in Melbourne in the 20s and 30s.

-LISTEN Click on the red arrow to hear Russell Morris talk about the new album and samples of his songs.
+Listen to Russell Morris talk about the new album and hear samples of his songs.

 Russell Morris plays the Vertigo Bar in Cairns on May 17 & 18 http://www.entertainmentcairns.com/russell-morris-livevertigo-event.html